 Sacramento Street Shopping Sacramento and Presidio, San Francisco CA

 Sacramento Street is located in a very prosperous section of San Francisco; the shopping district occupies 12 blocks in one of the county’s most exclusive residential neighborhoods.
 There are a variety of interior decor shops, clothing boutiques, and eateries.
 Locals enjoy Poetica Art and Antiques and Henry Beguelin.
 The deluxe area of Sacramento Street is most well-known for its home furnishings, antiques and trend-setting clothing.

-Nearly 16 million travelers visit the San Francisco Bay Area every year—roughly 40% on vacation and 57% for conventions and business.
+Nearly 25 million travelers visit the San Francisco Bay Area every year—roughly 76% on leisure visitors and 23% for business.
 The City plays host to myriad hotels—ranging from large and luxurious to cozy and affordable.
 Major hotels that cater to business and leisure travelers are mostly situated downtown, in the Union Square area, and South of Market Street near the Moscone Convention Center.
 Fisherman’s Wharf has a variety of hotels targeted towards vacationers.
 In addition, smaller motels and bed & breakfast inns are scattered throughout San Francisco’s beautiful neighborhoods.

 Some of the Most Famous Hotels in San Francisco: